Verification of Unknown Dynamical Systems via Autoencoder Latent Space: Case Studies

+To show the efficacy of our approach, we also performed verification in the original space.
+When constructing a data-driven abstraction (unknown dynamics) in the original $3D$ domain, we find that we are unable to verify that the system will eventually reach the origin.
+While the transition system accurately identifies that there are paths to the origin, uncertainty in the data driven modeling results in the worst-case behavior being self transitions (due to slow moving dimensions), resulting in no progress to the goal.
+With a model-based abstraction (known dynamics), $100\%$ of the space can be verified as reaching the origin.
+As the latent abstraction successfully verifies the system, the mapping identified a method to entangle the slow moving state with a faster moving state that reaches to origin, avoiding self transitions.

-With this example, we show that our approach can reason about over-parameterized models as well.
-We expand the dynamics of the previous example, and consider a state that includes observations of sin and cos terms, which results in the following dynamics:
+\textbf{6D Nonlinear to 2D. } Here, we show that our approach can reason about over-parameterized models as well.
+We expand the 3D dynamics of the previous example with nonlinear observations of the state to 6D.
+We use same definition of $X, X_U$, but $X_G = \{x \mid \| [x^{(1)},$ $x^{(2)}, x^{(3)}]\|_{\infty} \leq 0.2\}$ is defined over the first three states.
+Verification results are shown in Figure \ref{fig:6D_nonlinear}a.
+We identify that the entire latent space satisfies $\phi$.